Frequently Asked Questions

-All graduating seniors from a North Carolina public high school who are either an SECU member at the time of application or are eligible for membership through a parent/guardian who is a current SECU member and meet the eligibility criteria are considered for the SECU Foundation scholarship.
-Membership must be through SECU only and does not apply to Local Government Federal Credit Union or NC Press Credit Union members if they are not also an SECU member.
+All graduating seniors from a North Carolina public high school who are either an SECU member or are eligible for membership through a parent/guardian and meet the eligibility criteria are considered for the SECU Foundation scholarship.
+Membership eligibility does not include Local Government Federal Credit Union or NC Press Association Credit Union members.
 Students attending private schools, being home schooled, going to out-of-state universities or residing out-of-state are not eligible for the People Helping People Scholarship.
 Please note, if selected as a recipient for the scholarship, proof of eligibility will be required.

 An application must be completed by the student.
 Applications may be obtained through the guidance office at the high school.
 Individual students may not submit information to the SECU Foundation to apply for the scholarship.
-Recipients are selected by a Scholarship Selection Committee at each LEA and once selected their information is given to SECU Foundation for verification of membership.
+Recipients are selected by a Scholarship Selection Committee at each LEA.
 No individual applications are reviewed by the Foundation.
 Students must contact their individual school’s guidance office to express interest in being considered for the scholarship.

 Scholarships are for full-time undergraduate tuition and fees.

-Deadlines will vary slightly for applications at each high school, please contact your local guidance office for the application deadline.
-LEAs must notify SECU Foundation of the recipient winners no later than April 5th, 2021.
+Deadlines will vary slightly for application at each high school; please contact your local guidance office for application deadline.
+LEAs must notify SECU Foundation of the recipient winners no later than April 3, 2023.

 The SECU Foundation will fund study abroad programs and internships only where the courses and professors are sanctioned by the university and the student is considered actively enrolled in the university during their participation.
 Payment will go to the university.

-Scholarships are not transferable without prior written approval of the SECU Foundation.
+Scholarships are not transferable to another university without prior approval of the SECU Foundation.

 - A written appeal for transfer must be made to SECU Foundation prior to transfer.
 Appeals may be emailed to firstname.lastname@example.org.
 Please note, no transfers will be allowed to a university outside of the 16 constituent campuses of the UNC System.

 - After the request has been reviewed, the student will be notified in writing regarding the decision made by SECU Foundation.
 If accepted, confirmation of scholarship funding will also be sent to the university.
-Please note, SECU Foundation must receive proof of full-time status at the new university before any funds will be disbursed to the university.
+Please note, SECU Foundation must receive proof of full-time status at the new university before any funds would be disbursed to the school.

 SECU Foundation relies on the university to define and determine full-time status.
 Each semester the financial aid office at the 16 UNC-System university campuses reports to SECU Foundation the enrollment status for each of our scholarship recipients.
 Students should check with the financial aid office at their university if they have questions regarding enrollment status.